 Oh the clitoris, that wonderful button, bean, pearl, woman in a boat or whatever you want to call it.
 So many names for something many of us don’t really understand.
-Ask a women to draw the clitoris and she will probably draw a bit of a squiggle at the top of a pair of lips.
+Ask a woman to draw the clitoris and she will probably draw a bit of a squiggle at the top of a pair of lips.
 While this is a good attempt considering what most people know, it doesn’t actually represent the clit in any way.

 That’s less than 20 years ago (which is bonkers), so no wonder most of us still think it’s just a little button at the top of our vulva.
-So let’s discuss the clitoris in all it’s glory and find out what’s really happening when we turn it on.
+So let’s discuss the clitoris in all its glory and find out what’s really happening when we turn it on.

 The Clit as You Know It

 Okay, so let’s start with the obvious bit, the bit we can see.
 That’s your glans clitoris (glans not glands).
-There are more than double the nerve endings in the glans than their are in the entire head of a penis, over 8,000!
+There are more than double the nerve endings in the glans than there are in the entire head of a penis, over 8,000!
 That’s a whole lot of nerve endings which explains why most people shiver at the first touch of their clitoris.

 It’s All About the Bulbs!